 Button Function when in normal mode Function when in setup mode SETUP Press and hold for two seconds to switch to setup mode.
 The display will scroll the number and description of the selected parameter.
 Press SETUP any time to return to the scrolling text, and press again to return to normal mode.
 When pressing SETUP while a parameter is out of range, the display blinks five times, and the nearest valid value is displayed.
 SELECT Press to switch to the history menu.
 Press to stop scrolling and show the value.
 Press again to switch back to normal mode.
 Press to stop scrolling after entering the setup mode with the SETUP button.
 After editing the last digit, press to end editing.
 The value is stored automatically.
 A short beep indicates confirmation.
 If required, press again to restart editing.
-SETUP and SELECT simultaneously Press and hold both SETUP and SELECT buttons simultaneously for three seconds to restore factory settings (disabled when setting 64, lock setup, is on, see Lock setup [31]). n/a Maria removada When not editing, press to move up to the previous parameter. + Move upwards.
-When editing, this button will increment the value of the selected digit.
+SETUP and SELECT simultaneously Press and hold both SETUP and SELECT buttons simultaneously for three seconds to restore factory settings (disabled when setting 64, lock setup, is on, see Lock setup [39]). n/a + Move upwards.
+When not editing, press to move up to the previous parameter. + When editing, this button will increment the value of the selected digit.
 Move downwards.
-When not editing, press to move down to the next parameter. - wove downwards.
+Move downwards.
+Press and hold for three seconds (until the When not editing, press to move down to the next parameter. - confirmation beep) to start or stop automatic cycling through status items.
 When editing, this button will decrement the value of the selected digit. + and - simultaneously Press and hold both buttons simultaneously for three seconds to manually synchronise the BMV. n/a